'You expect that from a £100m player' - Pogba's four assists against Leeds still leaves Souness unimpressed

 "I was going to get around to the point.
 They spent £70-odd million on [Jadon] Sancho and maybe that might be something to look back on and think: 'Do we need to spend that money?'
 Because that boy is a player, is a finisher and I think he's going to be a top player."

-The ex-England star replied to a Twitter post of the Scot's comments, saying: "Come on Graeme."
+Replying to a Twitter post of the Scot's comments, Ferdinand wrote: "Come on Graeme."

 Will Pogba stay at United?